 Check our COVID-19 Guide for updates on Library services and resources.

-Recommended classroom accommodations and services may include, but not necessarily be limited to, the following:
+Recommended classroom accommodations and services may include, but not necessarily be limited to:

-Exam accommodations are alterations to exam conditions to ensure that eligible students with accommodations have the opportunity to demonstrate their knowledge of the material tested by an exam.
-Exam accommodations may be required by students whose disabilities or chronic health conditions impact processing and comprehending printed material, written expression, learning, concentration or who require rest periods or specific furniture during test and exams.
+Exam accommodations are alterations to exam conditions to ensure that eligible students have the opportunity to demonstrate their knowledge of the material tested by an exam.
+Exam accommodations may be required by students whose disabilities or chronic health conditions impact processing and comprehending printed material, written expression, learning, concentration, or who require rest periods or specific furniture during test and exams.